surya1498/chart/README.md

 **Mocking environment set up**

+Mocking server has been set up to mock api calls

-to run the mocking server navigate to mocking folder and run below command which starts a mocking server and we can change the mocking app by entering http://localhost:2222/ in browser
+to run the mocking server navigate to mocking folder in the project and run below command which starts a mocking server and we can mock api's by entering http://localhost:2222/ in browser

 yarn start